HIPAA Enabled Accounts:

 - Subscriber acknowledges that all attachments on Sunshine Conversation channels are currently not scanned for malware in Zendesk.
 Subscriber shall take full responsibility of having procedures and policies in place to mitigate the risk for Subscriber’s employees.

-V. The following minimum Security Configurations for the Zendesk Chat Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+V. The following minimum Security Configurations for the Zendesk Chat Service should be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

-- Subscriber shall not send Chat transcripts via email, by (a) disabling email piping, (b) disabling the email chat transcript option in Web Widget, and (c) not sharing exports via email from the Chat dashboard
+- Subscriber should not send Chat transcripts via email, by (a) disabling email piping, (b) disabling the email chat transcript option in the Classic Web Widget, and (c) not sharing exports via email from the Chat dashboard

-- Subscriber shall not enable "Agent Workspace" unless Subscriber assumes full responsibility for ensuring (i) no ePHI is present in Chats, and/or (ii) all Agents are allowed by Subscriber to view such data.
+- Subscriber assumes full responsibility for ensuring (i) no ePHI is present in Chats, and/or (ii) all Agents are allowed by Subscriber to view such data.

 VI.
-The following minimum Security Configurations for usage of Zendesk Explore Service must be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):
+The following minimum Security Configurations for usage of Zendesk Explore Service should be put in place and are acknowledged on the BAA for any HIPAA Enabled Account(s):

 Subscriber acknowledges that ePHI may be surfaced in the Explore product via usernames, ticket titles, field and form choices, and any content found in free form text fields.